dbjorkholm/FORGOTTENSERVER-ORTS/README.md

 To login you can use OTClient by Edubart!
 Find it [here](https://github.com/edubart/otclient)!

+BEFORE OPEN THE SERVER MAKE SURE TO UNPACK THE MAP, GO INTO data/world/map.rar

 To edit the map you can use the map editor from [here](https://github.com/hjnilsson/rme), [here](https://github.com/decltype/forgottenmapeditor) or from [here](http://otland.net/threads/10-35-remeres-map-editor.211040/)(This one is already compiled).

 You can use [the forum](http://otland.net/threads/best-released-rlmap-10-41-based-1-0-new-roshamuul-new-quests-optimized-bug-fixing-open-source.204514/) to discuss and report bugs.